Housing and Dining

 USF St. Petersburg campus Housing COVID-19 Isolation FAQ

-Should a residential student need to isolate (due to illness, exposure, or while awaiting a test result) they will be given direction from Student Health Services on the protocols in place.
+Should a residential student need to isolate (due to positive COVID-19 test, illness/symptoms, or while awaiting a COVID-19 test result) they will be given direction from Student Health Services on the protocols in place.
 They will be advised to go home if safe to do so.
-If that is not possible, the resident will be relocated to a designated USF isolation facility.
-They will be required to participate in USF Dining’s meal delivery service while in isolation, which consists of a daily meal delivery consisting of three meals.
-A student going into isolation will receive a phone call from a member of the COVID Care Team with instructions about how to prepare and move into the isolation spaces.
+If that is not possible, the resident will be relocated to a designated USF isolation space as long as space remains available.

-The following items are provided in USF’s on campus isolation facility: microwave/refrigerator/freezer combo unit; toilet paper; trash bags; disposable sheets; shower curtain, and a food starter package that includes food staples, beverages and snacks.
+The following items are provided in USF’s on campus isolation facility: a microwave/refrigerator/freezer combo unit, toilet paper, trash bags, disposable sheets, a shower curtain, and a food starter package that includes food staples, beverages and snacks.